A month has gone by since the last earnings report for HubSpot (HUBS). Shares have lost about 5.8% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is HubSpot due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-HubSpot, Inc. delivered fourth-quarter 2018 non-GAAP earnings of 37 cents per share which soared 208.3% from the year-ago quarter.
-The figure also beat the Zacks Consensus Estimate by 7 cents.
+HubSpot delivered first-quarter 2019 non-GAAP earnings of 36 cents per share which soared 140% from the year-ago quarter.
+The figure also beat the Zacks Consensus Estimate by 44%.

-Year-over-year growth in revenues can primarily be attributed to growing customer base, which increased 36% to 56,628.
+Year-over-year growth in revenues can primarily be attributed to growing customer base, which surged 35% to 60,814.
 Moreover, higher Subscription and Professional services revenues positively impacted the reported quarter’s revenues.

 Quarter in Detail

-Average subscription revenue per customer decreased 2.4% year over year to $10,012.
+Total average subscription revenue per customer decreased 2% year over year to $9,811.

-International revenues advanced 48% from the year-ago quarter (52% on a constant currency basis), representing 38% of total revenues in the reported quarter.
+International revenues advanced 42% from the year-ago quarter (50% at cc), representing 39% of total revenues in the reported quarter.

-Non-GAAP gross margin during the reported quarter came in at 82.3%, expanded 130 basis points (bps) from the year-ago quarter.
-Non-GAAP subscription margin of 86.5% expanded around 50 basis points (bps) year over year.
+Non-GAAP gross margin during the reported quarter came in at 82%, expanding 60 bps from the year-ago quarter.
+Non-GAAP subscription margin of 86.2% contracted 10 bps on a year-over-year basis.

 Balance Sheet & Cash Flow

-HubSpot ended the reported quarter with cash and cash equivalents and short-term investments of $592.3 million compared with $561.3 million recorded at the end of the previous quarter.
+HubSpot ended the first quarter with cash and cash equivalents and short-term investments of $969.1 million up from $592.3 million recorded at the end of the previous quarter.
 Management attributed the increase to proceeds worth $343 million received from buyback of approximately 2.15 million shares concluded in February.

-Cash flow from operations during the fourth quarter came in at $33.1 million compared with $11.5 million reported in third quarter.
+Cash flow from operations during the reported quarter came in at $37.7 million compared with $33.1 million reported in fourth quarter.

-During the reported quarter, free cash flow came in at $25.1 million compared with the previous quarter’s figure of $3.2 million.
+Free cash flow came in at $30.6 million compared with the previous quarter’s figure of $25.1 million.

-Management expects non-GAAP operating income in the range of $9.5-$10.5 million for the first quarter.
+Management expects non-GAAP operating income in the band of $9.2-$10.2 million for the second quarter.

-Non-GAAP operating income is anticipated in the range of $50-$52 million (prior guidance was in the range of $46-$50 million.
+Non-GAAP operating income is now projected in the range of $50-$52 million (prior guidance was in the range of $46-$50 million).

 How Have Estimates Been Moving Since Then?

-Currently, HubSpot has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.
+At this time, HubSpot has a great Growth Score of A, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise HubSpot has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It comes with little surprise HubSpot has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report